davidraviv/repository-check/README.md

 # Check repository dependency
 A CLI to check dependencies 2 of 50 popular JavaScript repositories.

+Max dependency score is 100, for each unused repository 1 point is reduced until score zero.

 # Requirements
 * Node 14
 * Installed git